 Visits to the DMZ are allowed and often include the Third Tunnel, where you can walk across to North Korea underground and Imjangik Park.

 The park is part of the border and is frequented by South Korean residents who still have family or have lost loved ones in the North.

 3- N-Seoul Tower

-Another famous landmark in South Korea to see is the N-Seoul Tower, which is a cultural space in Seoul that sits atop the highest point in the city.
+Another famous landmark in South Korea is the N-Seoul Tower, a cultural space in Seoul that sits atop the highest point in the city.

-The tower was opened to the public in 1980 and is fitted out with LED technology to allow the tower to light up and produce spectacular lighting shows when it gets dark.
+The tower was opened to the public in 1980 and is fitted with LED technology to allow it to light up and produce spectacular lighting shows when it gets dark.

 4- Incheon Tri-Bowl